Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are currently a Foundation Year 2 Doctor working in General Practice.
+You are currently a doctor working in family medicine.
 Your next patient is called Harry Tiles – a 46-year-old gentleman presenting buzzing in the ear.
 Please take a history and perform an appropriate examination.

 Patient History: